OxCGRT/covid-policy-tracker/documentation/codebook.md

 - [H - health system policies](#health-system-policies)
 - [M - miscellaneous policies](#miscellaneous-policies)

+For more detailed guidance about the codebook and how we interpret the indicators, see the [Coding Interpretation Guide](coding_interpretation_guide.md).
+This ensures consistency, and standardizes coding across the database.

 Updates to this codebook are recorded in the [changelog](#codebook-changelog) below.

 Most indicators are recorded on an ordinal scale that represents the level of strictness of the policy.
 Four of the indicators (E3, E4, H4 and H5) are recorded as a US dollar value of fiscal spending.